fanglingsu/vimb/commands.md

 : Save the current opened uri with TAGS to the bookmark file.

 ## misc
+next, prev
+: This are wrapper commands to start completion and to step through the completion items, or to focus previous or next hints if hinting is active.

+  Following completions are available:

+  1. Commands `:`
+  2. Settings `:set `
+  3. Url-History and Bookmarks `:open QUERY` or `:tabopen QUERY`.
+If QUERY is given, this will be used to fetch matching urls from history file, or to find bookmarks from bookmark file.
+The urls from history will only be matched by their url, the bookmarks only by their tags.
+If multiple tags are given to get the bookmarks, only those bookmarks will be returned, that matches all the given tags or that don't have any tag set.
+  4. Searchqueries `/` or `?`

 run [COMMAND LIST]
 : Run is a command, that was introduced to have the ability to run multiple other commands with a single call.
 Everything after the `run` is interpreted as